coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/corechaindb-cli.md

 ## corechaindb show-config

-Show the values of the [BigchainDB node configuration settings](configuration).
+Show the values of the [corechaindb node configuration settings](configuration).

 ## corechaindb init